Towards Stabilized and Efficient Diffusion Transformers through Long-Skip-Connections with Spectral Constraints: Methodology

 \subsection{Cached Inference Mechanism}

 The feature stability and robustness in \ours~enables effective reuse of intermediate features across timesteps during denoising.
 To quantify this advantage, we analyze the similarity of transformer block outputs with versus without caching in both vanilla DiT and \ours. \paragraph{Caching Strategy for \ours} For \ours, we implement a hybrid caching strategy combining skip-connection-based block skipping from DeepCache~\cite{DeepCache}, phased denoising strategy\cite{li2023fasterdiffusion,zhang2024cross}, and errors accumulation guidance\cite{adacache,teacache}.
 As illustrated in Figure \ref{fig:teaser2}, our guidance mechanism is informed by a static error record $\mathcal{R}$, which is pre-computed by averaging historical prediction errors.
 To optimize the caching process, we also identify an optimal dynamic phase, $\mathcal{P}$, through static feature analysis.
 The choice $\mathcal{P}$ is substantiated by our ablation study in Table \ref{tab:ablation_timestep} and visualization in Figure \ref{fig:heatmap2}.
-The complete inference procedure is formally outlined in Algorithm \ref{alg:cached_inference}.

-\paragraph{Visualizing Caching Stability}.
-As visualized in Figure~\ref{fig:teaser2}, \ours~ exhibits significantly higher feature similarity and smaller variance among examples compared to vanilla DiT, which employs FORA~\cite{fora} and FasterDiffusion designed for DiT models.
+The complete inference procedure is formally outlined in Algorithm \ref{alg:cached_inference}. \paragraph{Visualizing Caching Stability} As visualized in Figure~\ref{fig:teaser2}, \ours~ exhibits significantly higher feature similarity and smaller variance among examples compared to vanilla DiT, which employs FORA~\cite{fora} and FasterDiffusion designed for DiT models.
 This demonstrates superior stability for cached inference.
-We attribute this improvement to the inherent feature stabilization and enhanced robustness.
-The latter can be theoretically grounded on $M$ defined in sec.\ref{idea_model}: \begin{theorem} Under feature reuse with interval $\tau$, Skip-DiT achieves tighter perturbation bounds than Vanilla DiT, enabling larger allowable reuse intervals while maintaining error tolerance $\epsilon_{\mathrm{max}}$. \end{theorem}
+We attribute this to the inherent feature stabilization and enhanced robustness.
+The latter can be theoretically grounded on $M$ defined in Section \ref{idea_model}: \begin{theorem} Under feature reuse with interval $\tau$, Skip-DiT achieves tighter perturbation bounds than Vanilla DiT, enabling larger allowable reuse intervals while maintaining error tolerance $\epsilon_{\mathrm{max}}$. \end{theorem}

 \textit{Proof.}~ Let $h_{t}$ be the reused feature with error $\epsilon_t$, $\delta$ the perturbation bound per step, $x$ the input, and $\theta$ the model parameters.
 Through the differential mean-value theorem and error propagation: